sdss/LVM_FLIR_Software/README.md

 # LVM_FLIR_Software
- Python scripts for working with the LVM Acquisition and Guide (AG) camerase from FLIR.
+ Python scripts for working with the LVM Acquisition and Guide (AG) cameras from FLIR.

 **FLIR_Utils.py** Python utilities to work with the FLIR camera.
 These include: